Thr 160 Intro to Acting

 -D2L posted reading assignments: Sustainability Learning Goals expected at UW Oshkosh and articles that further develop the definition of sustainability that will be used in this class including those that introduce the three pillars of sustainability.

--Students are required to read the plays from which monologues and scenes are selected.
+-Students are required to read the plays from which acting assignments are selected.
 (The instructor will assign individual scenes taking into account the individual student and her/his level of experience and/or development.)

 Definition of Sustainability to be used in this class: